JOURNAL OF GENTRY GENEALOGY

 Abstract

-Three cases of so-far unidentified Gentry families are examined here.
+Three cases of previously unidentified Gentry families are examined here.
 (1) An apparent extended family found in the 1850 Paulding County, Georgia, census appears to have a widowed lady, Cheruby Gentry, as the matriarch.
-Cheruby is proposed as the widow of Allen Gentry, born about 1780-1784 in Edgefield District, South Carolina.
-(2) What little is known of a Shaderick (or Shederick, or Shedrick, or Shadrack) Gentry who was born about 1796 in South Carolina is summarized.
-No definite answer for the identification of his parent family is provided, but several possibilities are listed.
-(3) A confirmed daughter, Henrietta, and a speculative son, Enoch, are proposed as children of David-IV Gentry (son of David-III and grandson of Nicholas-II) and his first wife, Jane Kendrick.
-Neither child is mentioned in "The Gentry Family in America"<1>.
+Cheruby is proposed as the widow of Allen Gentry, born about 1791 in Spartanburg District, South Carolina.
+(2) A parent family is proposed for a Shaderick (or Shederick, or Shedrick, or Shadrack) Gentry who was born about 1796 in South Carolina.
+What little is known of him is summarized.
+(3) Henrietta Gentry is proposed as a daughter of David-IV Gentry (son of David-III and grandson of Nicholas-II) and his first wife, Jane Kendrick.
+She is not mentioned in "The Gentry Family in America"<1>.

 A. Cheruby Gentry of Paulding County, Georgia